These flavorful tuna cakes are keto, paleo, and gluten-free. They contain no breadcrumbs - and in fact, you don't even need to add almond flour!

 - It's very tasty to cook these patties in butter.

-- Chopped scallions are a nice addition - try using just ¼ cup parsley and adding ¼ cup of finely chopped scallions.
+- Chopped scallions are a nice addition - try using just ¼ cup of parsley and adding ¼ cup of finely chopped scallions.

 ❤️ Let's connect!
 Follow me on Pinterest, Facebook, TikTok, YouTube, Instagram, or Twitter.